LoubnaEA/ToGitOrNotToGit/docs/creatures.md

 ### ✨ QA Checklist & EDA for Dataset Integrity

-The **✅ QA checklist** ensures the reliability of the `creatures.md` dataset by providing a framework for quantitative and qualitative verification, covering individual character entries, relational links, categorical attributes.
+The **QA checklist** ensures the reliability of the `creatures.md` dataset by providing a framework for quantitative and qualitative verification, covering individual character entries, relational links, categorical attributes.

 #### Purpose
 * Guarantee **structural consistency** : all core fields present and properly typed.